myrrlyn/website-content/README.md

 and will instead rely on the template to render the `title` and `subtitle` metadata in the article.

-The HTML5 specification for headings indicates that only one `h1` should be present in any given `<article>`.
-My oeuvre uses headings for formatting elements, per the original reddit limitations.
-Those documents are exempt from this rule until I have time to mark them properly for font size changes.

 ## YAML Frontmatter

 The YAML schema is as follows: